tldr-pages/tldr/pages/linux/resolveip.md

 # resolveip

-> Resolve host name to IP address and vice versa.
+> Resolve hostnames to their IP addresses and vice versa.
 > More information: <https://mariadb.com/kb/en/resolveip/>.

 - Resolve host name to IP address: